-- 3.7 A player sent off for foul play may be replaced. - 3.8 If the Game Manager decides with or without the advice of a doctor or other medically qualified person that a player is too injured to continue playing, the Game Manager should order that player to leave the playing area.
+- 3.6 A team may replace any number of players during a game at any time.
+The replacement must enter the playing area at the half-way line.
+A player leaving the playing area may do so from any place.
+A replacement enters the field of play only when the replaced player has left the field of play. - 3.7 A player sent off for foul play may be replaced. - 3.8 If the Game Manager decides with or without the advice of a doctor or other medically qualified person that a player is too injured to continue playing, the Game Manager should order that player to leave the playing area.
 The Game Manager may also order an injured player to leave the field in order to be medically examined. - 3.9 A player who has an open or bleeding wound must leave the playing area.
 The player may return only when the bleeding has stopped or controlled and covered.